kailash-manasarovar/statement/docs/timeline/2023/february.md

         - Who knows?
 Perhaps just a trigger to create more stress and anxiety in my mind.
         - Probably just the trumpet teacher's wife, but which trumpet teacher, and does anyone even care?
     - I tweeted about this Silvia lie a fair bit: https://x.com/search?q=silvia%20(from%3A1frgvn)&src=typed_query&f=live

+## Maria

+- At one class, Maria explains delightedly how the *men* (who she seems to worship) apply screws to people, slowly screwing them in, tighter and tighter.
+- Maria demonstrates this movement with her hands screwing something into the wall.
+- I don't know that she is talking about what they are doing to me.